renber/pdf-revise/README.md

         Options:
           --dpi
             The DPI to render the pdf pages with
-            Default: 0
+            Default: 150

-    extract      Extract only the filtered pages from the pdf and copy them to the target
-      Usage: extract

-    append      Appends the specified pdf file
-      Usage: append The pdf file to append

-    render-to-folder      Render pages as images to the given folder
+    replace-text      Replaces text in a pdf (experimental!)
-      Usage: render-to-folder [options] The target folder to render pages to
+      Usage: replace-text [options] [text to be replaced]
         Options:
+          --with
+            The text to insert
+            Default: <empty string>

+    add-page-watermark      Add a watermark to every page
+      Usage: add-page-watermark [options] [watermark text]
+        Options:
+          --layer
+            Where to put the watermark text
+            Default: background
+            Possible Values: [foreground, fg, background, bg]

+    render-to-folder      Render pages as images to the given folder (in png format)
+      Usage: render-to-folder [options] [target folder]
+        Options:
           --dpi
             The DPI to render the pdf pages with
-            Default: 0
+            Default: 150

-    disable-copy-paste      Disables the Copy/Paste function in pdf readers
+    extract      Extract only the filtered pages from the pdf and copy them to the target
-      Usage: disable-copy-paste
+      Usage: extract

-    pages      Specifies the pages to which subsequent tasks should be applied
+    pages      Specifies the pages to which subsequent tasks should be applied.
-      Usage: pages The pages to which the subsequent tasks should be applied to (e.g. 1,2-5,!3,6-10).
-All pages are kept in the pdf and only the selected will be modified.
+      Usage: pages [page sequence (e.g. 1,2-5,!3,6-10)]
 ```

 ## Example

-Sample output for a pdf for options `add-page-watermark --layer=foreground render-pages --dpi 90`:
+Sample output for a pdf for options `add-page-watermark --layer=foreground render-pages --dpi=90`:

 PDF page, before (left) and after (right) processing:<br>
 <img src="doc/images/page_before.png" alt="PDF page before processing" width="40%" height="40%" /> <img src="doc/images/page_after.png" alt="PDF page after processing" width="40%" height="40%" />